mwganson/pdwrapper/README.md

 ### Show Warnings (boolean)
 Default is true.
 There are warnings when the PDWrapper Tip Shape contains multiple solids, a big no no in Part Design.
 But such shapes are allowed by the PDWrapper object.
 They are only problematic when the subsequent operation, if any, does not reconcile this by bridging all of the disconnected shapes back together.
 In Part Design *every* boolean result in the chain must produce a single contiguous solid.
 PDWrappers can be a way to get around this limitation if used carefully.
 The Show Warnings property, if set to false, will disable output of these and a few other warning messages, which can become annoying after a time.<br/>
 <br/>
+### Type (string) (readonly)
+This is the feature python type used in creating the PDWrapper object.
+This must be done at creation time when the base class is selected.
+If this is "Additive" it means the PDWrapper object is of type PartDesign::FeatureAdditivePython.
+If "Subtractive", PartDesign::FeatureSubtractivePython.
+If "None", PartDesign::FeaturePython.
+If this is "None" then the PDWrapper object cannot be used as the base for a pattern tool, such as linear patterns.
+(In such cases, some properties related only to patterns will be hidden.
+If "Additive" the pattern feature will fuse the copies with existing material.
+If "Subtractive" the pattern tool will cut the copies from existing material.
+If "None" you can't use the wrapper in patterns.<br/>
 ### Version (string)
 The version of PDWrapper macro used to create this PDWrapper object.
 It need not necessarily be the same version as currently installed (unless some change I made breaks existing models, which happens from time to time early in development).<br/>
 <br/>